peteroupc/peteroupc.github.io/random.md

 <a id=Unique_Random_Identifiers></a>
 ### Unique Random Identifiers

 Some applications require generating unique identifiers, especially to identify database records or other shared resources.
-Such identifiers include auto-incremented numbers, sequentially assigned numbers, random numbers, and combinations of these.
-The following are some questions to consider when generating unique identifiers, especially random ones:
+Examples of unique values include auto-incremented numbers, sequentially assigned numbers, primary keys of a database table, and combinations of these.
+Applications have also generated unique values at random.

+The following are some questions to consider when generating unique identifiers:

 1. Can the application easily check identifiers for uniqueness within the desired scope and range (e.g., check whether a file or database record with that identifier already exists)<sup>[**(35)**](#Note35)</sup>?
 2. Can the application tolerate the risk of generating the same identifier for different resources<sup>[**(36)**](#Note36)</sup>?